-I'm building an Arduino-powered coffee machine named PourBot.
+I'm attempting to build an Arduino-powered coffee machine named PourBot.

 In the previous post, I decided on an electric kettle to heat the water to the ideal coffee brewing temperature ~195F.
 I cracked the Kettle's base station open and found two boards inside.
 One was connected to the heating element with thick, scary wires, the other had buttons, the temperature LED, and a microcontroller.
 They were connected by 5 wires: